 But patience is a virtue and those prepared to wait just a bit longer are rewarded with profound, deeply pleasing wines that have a strong local identity.

 Johann Michel, St Péray (Cornas, St Péray)

 We thought we'd made a real discovery with Johann Michel: a super-talented young winemaker who nobody had heard of.
 Well the locals obviously knew of his reputation - his annual production of St Péray was selling out in a month - but still, it's always good to spread the word a little wider.
 And then we found out that the world's most influential wine critic, Robert Parker, had given Johann's wines 90+/100.
 Not so unknown then.
 Oh well…

 None of that stops these being great wines and Johann being a nice guy.

 In the dark days of the 1970s Jean-Marie kept Brézème winemaking alive almost single-handedly - it was the great Hermitage winemaker, Gérard Chave, who encouraged Jean-Marie to start making wine for himself when previously the grapes from his tiny ¼ hectare (roughly ½ acre) vineyard had gone to a local co-operative.

 He now has over 7 hectares (18 acres), so he must be doing something right.
 On the other hand, Brezeme's total vineyard area is still only 33 ha - smaller than one or two English wine estates, never mind anything in the Rhône - so hardly big business either.

 Julien Montagon & Emmanuelle Horand, Domaine Lombard

-Jean-Marie Lombard retired this year, and chose Julien and Emmanuelle to take over.
+Jean-Marie Lombard retired recently, and chose Julien and Emmanuelle to take over.
 Previously established as winemakers in the Languedoc Roussillon area, they are already researching some changes for the future.